 Economics without any doubt is my favourite subject.
 I am very fascinated to discover the connection of this subject in our everyday life and the global economic structure has made it more complex yet more intriguing.
-I love to explore different theories and researches done on this subjects and how economics are all around us.
+I love to explore different theories and researches done on this subjects and how economics is all around us.

 • What kind of school did you go to?

 In my early childhood, I studied in a local English medium school and then was shifted to a government school by my parents when I was in grade 7.
 I was in a cantonment college and I have finished my twelve class degree from there.
-Now I am studying in a large university which is one of the best public universities in my country.
+Now I am studying at a large university which is one of the best public universities in my country.

 • What was your favourite subject at school?